AlisaAkiron/authdemo-frontend/README.md

 To be note that the following features have not been implemented:

 - All refresh token related logics
-- Check the experiation of the access token before sending
+- Check the expiration of the access token before sending
-- Many error handlings
+- Many error handling logics

 ## LICENSE